 Table 5.2 shows the sustainability appraisal findings for the two options.
 Both options would improve health and wellbeing across the district as development may result in more GP surgeries, and better access to green space via footpaths and cycleways.
 Both options would provide for the need for housing in the district.
 Providing the appropriate quantity and quality of dwellings in a range of tenures and sizes could mean that elderly residents in family size dwellings may have the opportunity to move into appropriate size accommodation which could mean that family size dwellings become available.
 Renewable energy would be encouraged under both options, and all new residential units will have opportunities for recycling waste.
 Both options would have the potential to include sustainable drainage systems (SUDS) within proposals.
 Flooding was not expected to be a significant issue under either option.
-Both options could have a significant visual impact on existing settlements and/or the surrounding countryside.
+Both options scored negatively with respect to landscape/townscape, as development sites within both options could have a significant visual impact on existing settlements and/or the surrounding countryside.